facebookresearch/pal/README.md

 cd pal
 pip install -e .
 ```
-This will install the codebase in your current python environment.
+This will install the codebase in your current Python environment.
 If you want to install it in a special environment, you can create a new one with `conda` or `virtualenv`.

 ## Usage